Hillsborough, North Carolina: Historic Occoneechee Speedway Trail

 Occoneechee Speedway, just outside Hillsborough, was one of the first two NASCAR tracks to open in 1949.
 The track was made up of dirt.
-It is one of two tracks remaining from that inaugural season, Martinsville Speedway being the other.
+It is one of five tracks remaining from that inaugural season.
 Today, the site has been preserved as a trail.

 The Historic Occoneechee Speedway Trail (HOST) is a 3 mi-trail located on 44 acre at the site of the former Speedway.
 Bill France and the early founders of NASCAR bought land to build a 1 mi oval track at Hillsborough, but opposition from local religious leaders prevented the track from being built in the town.
 Instead, NASCAR officials moved their project to Alabama, where they built the large Talladega Superspeedway in Talladega.

 Poplar Hill

-A former plantation house once owned by Julian Carr named Poplar Hill is located in the town's historic district.
+A former house once owned by Julian Carr named Poplar Hill is located in the town's historic district.
+It was moved from its original location south of the Eno River in 1980.

 National Register of Historic Places

 Numerous other properties in Hillsborough are listed on the National Register of Historic Places.

 They include the Bellevue Manufacturing Company, Burwell School, Cabe-Pratt-Harris House, Commandant's House, Eagle Lodge, Eno Cotton Mill, Faucett Mill and House, Hazel-Nash House, Heartsease, Holden-Roberts Farm, Jacob Jackson Farm, Montrose, Moorefields, Murphey School, Nash Law Office, Nash-Hooper House, Rigsbee's Rock House, Ruffin-Roulhac House, Sans Souci, St. Mary's Chapel, and St. Matthew's Episcopal Church and Churchyard.
 The Hillsborough Historic District is also listed on the NRHP.